Continuing Professional Development (CPD)

 What counts as CPD?

-Our CPD Activity Chart provides guidance on CPD activities and how many points each activity is worth.
+CPD is any learning activity you undertake to support your professional development.
+Our Activity Points Chart provides guidance on activities and how many points each is worth.

 Become a member